logo

 "The party," Jude said, running a hand through his hair.
 "God, Amelia.
 Why didn't you call me?"

 "I swear I didn't know.
 I really didn't.
 I went through with the procedure the week after that, just like I planned.
-When he was born, I just assumed… and then, I was so caught up in settling in a new place and as a mom... this is why everyone has been staring him funny."
+When he was born, I just assumed… and then, I was so caught up in settling in a new place, and as a mom... this is why everyone has been staring at him funny."

 A woman outdoors worried